OctopusDeploy/blog/blog/2023-02/devops-uses-capability-not-maturity/index.md

   - tag
 ---

 As DevOps adoption increases, it becomes more likely the certification industrial complex will attempt to apply a maturity model.

-This article explains why a maturity model is not appropriate and what you should use instead.
+In this post, I explain why a maturity model isn't appropriate and what you should use instead.

 ## What is a maturity model?